 - An annual or multi-semester permit will be refunded on a prorated basis.

-Vehicles may be towed for the following violations:
+You vehicle may be towed for the following violations:

-- Parking in any area not designated for parking, disregarding painted lines, or not entirely within one space ($50 fine, plus the cost to repair any damage to university property).
+- Parking in any area not designated for parking, disregarding painted lines, or parked not entirely within one space ($50 fine, plus the cost to repair any damage to university property).

 - Displaying an illegal parking permit, a permit reported stolen or lost, or a permit that is reproduced or altered ($100 fine, plus towing fee).

-- No/improper or improperly displayed permit in student commuter or resident spaces ($25 fine).
+- No, improper, or improperly displayed permit in student commuter or resident spaces ($25 fine).